BigJonMMXX/aliexpress-invoice-generator-master/README.md

 # AliExpress Invoice Generator

+March 2022
+i desperately need an invoice generater for aliexpress purchases the new version replacing this plugin just doesnt work, so...

+i got the buttons showing,
+just need to scrape data...

+original stuff-------------------

 This is a browser extension for generating PDF invoices from [AliExpress] order detail websites.
 At the time of implementing this, AliExpress didn't offer any downloadable invoice format.
 Existing add-ons were closed source and looked rather phishy so I decided